pingel-org/axle/axle-docs/src/main/mdoc/foundation/FutureWork.md

 ### Near term

 * Look for opportunities to use `mdoc:silent`

 * How to make chapters more prominent in pdf?
   * See [this example](https://planet42.github.io/Laika/0.18/03-preparing-content/03-theme-settings.html)

+* Cats, Scala, etc are at end -- how to get them in correct order?

 * Writing
   * A few words in README for each section